 Biomarkers (Biological Markers) are “A naturally occurring molecule, gene, or characteristic by which a particular pathological or physiological process, disease, etc. can be identified.”
 For example, body temperature is a well-known biomarker for fever.

-Below are the currently published Biodep articles:
+Below are some of the currently published articles from the BIODEP study: